DiscontinuedUpdate: New Balance 1260 v7

 And if you want a little bit more breathability and comfort in the upper along with a ride that is smoother, then you may want to switch to or look into the New Balance 1260v5.

 Smooth, stable, and most of all, comfortable, the 1260 v5 boasts everything an overpronator needs to get the job done injury-free.

 It's definitely a shoe that's meant for anyone with mild to moderate overpronation, so if your ankle tends to roll somewhat with each stride, this may be one to consider to make running more comfortable.

 Updates to New Balance 1260 v5

 - The New Balance 1260 v5 features several changes for even better cushioning and shock-absorbing capabilities.
-In this new version, the ABZORB foam now runs the full-length of the shoe, which enhances both the transition from the heel to toe as well as the cushioning.
+Like in its recent successor, the New Balance 1260 v7, the ABZORB foam runs the full-length of the shoe, which enhances both the transition from the heel to toe as well as the cushioning.